-Your company description is a longer overview of your business, providing fewer high-level goals and diving more into the details about what makes your company tick.
+Start with the basics.
+Your company description is an overview of your business, providing high-level goals and diving into the details about what makes your company tick.
 Your company description may include:

-Emphasize the common theme among your products: You aren’t just selling dresses, you’re selling whimsical or quirky dresses.
+- Main Product Lines: Summarize your main product lines - what types of things does your store sell?
+Don't list every product in your catalogue, try to restrict it to broad categories, such as "graphic print tees".
+Emphasize the benefits or competitive advantages of your product lines: You aren’t just selling dresses, you’re selling whimsical or quirky dresses.
 You can also add a little bit of a “human” element about why you chose those products and what makes them so special to you.
 Then go into a bit more detail with the following information:

 - Differentiators: There are plenty of quirky dresses out there, so what makes yours different?
 Perhaps each dress is handmade (or handmade-quality) and fully-lined, which is a huge differentiator in today’s current atmosphere of “fast fashion” or disposable clothing.
 If they are high-quality, maybe you sell them at a price that’s lower than the typical price point for dresses of that caliber.
 Maybe you only use U.S. designers and manufacturers.
 Perhaps you hand-design original fabric that nobody else sells.
 Try using the “in a world” format to make this section a little easier: “In a world of X, my product does Y.”

-- Costs: This doesn’t need to be a full financial run-down (we’ll get to that later; lucky you!) but should instead provide a basic overview of how much your products will cost, on average, to acquire, and how much they’ll cost for the customers.
-Consider referencing competitors in this section to make sure your pricing is standard for your industry – or better!
+- Costs: This doesn’t need to be a full financial run-down (we’ll get to that later) but should instead provide a basic overview of how much your products will cost, on average, to acquire, and how much they’ll cost for the customers.
+Consider referencing competitors in this section to make sure your pricing is standard for your industry – or better.

 - Life cycle: How long do your products last?
 If they are seasonal, when and how will you acquire new stock, and what will you do with the old?
 How often will your target market expect to see new items?
 With dresses, for example, people might return often to check out what’s new – particularly as events come up or as seasons change.